akashgupta97/MAPD/README.md

 ### Compute Requirements

-The current model training pipeline uses 4 H200 GPUs with a 143GB VRAM per GPU with different gradient accumulation steps for different prompt distillation approaches as mentioned in Appendix A.1.3 of our paper.
+The current model training pipeline uses 4 H200 GPUs with a 143GB VRAM per GPU for all the prompt distillation approaches as mentioned in Appendix A.1.3 of our paper.

 ### Pretraining